bartosz-paternoga/Algos/README.md

-Machine learning -> Game of go
+Machine learning applied for game of go